Citrix licensing technical overview

-After the supplemental grace period completes, it isn’t automatically re-enabled.
-To re-enable the supplemental grace period, install another retail license, and then normal license limits are enforced.
-When you re-enable the supplemental grace period by installing the new retail license, a new 15-day supplemental grace period starts the next time you exceed maximum installed licenses.
+The supplemental grace period is not automatically re-enabled once it completes.
+To re-enable the supplemental grace period, install another retail license, which grants a new 15-day supplemental grace period when you exceed the subsequent maximum installed licenses limit.

 If you install licenses while the supplemental grace period is in force, the License Server exits the supplemental grace period.
-Reenabling the supplemental grace period before determining the reason for the supplemental grace period, and how many licenses you require, might cause you to reenter the period after installing new licenses.
+Reenabling the supplemental grace period before fully determining the reason for the supplemental grace period, and how many licenses you require, might cause you to reenter the period after installing new licenses.

 Supplemental grace periods are granted per product version and edition and only for retail licenses.
 The supplemental grace period is enabled by default when you first install licenses.
-To configure the supplemental grace period, use the Citrix Licensing Manager.
+To disable the supplemental grace period for compliance reasons, use the Citrix Licensing Manager.

 Supplemental grace period example

 If you have a maximum count of 1000 licenses installed, and you make another connection (maximum licenses + 1), the supplemental grace period starts.
 You then have a temporary, 15-day period giving you extra capacity to deal with unforeseen capacity issues, which might include the need to purchase more licenses.

 The supplemental grace period and license overdraft are two different features.
 The supplemental grace period is a feature of the product and the License Server.
 License overdraft is a feature of the license and does not apply to concurrent licenses.
 For information about the license overdraft, see License overdraft.